History of the Club

 Both the men’s and ladies’ sections play league and friendly games, which include mixed matches.
 We enter many outside county and national competitions and some of our members have played in the county team and in the England team.
 Mixed roll up afternoons are always well attended and very enjoyable.
 There are also separate roll up afternoons.

-We have a lot of fun days and social events and have had bowls tours to Spain, Portugal and Cyprus.
+We have a lot of fun days and social events and have had bowls tours to Spain, Portugal and Cyprus, with holidays in Scotland as well.